-Safer sex refers to things you do to stay healthy, avoid sexually transmitted infections (STIs) and avoid pregnancy when you have sex.
+Safer sex refers to things you do to stay healthy, avoid sexually transmitted infections (STIs) and avoid getting pregnant when you have sex.

-Penetrative sex (also called sexual intercourse) is when something, like a penis or a sex toy goes inside someone else's mouth, vagina or bottom (anus).
+Penetrative sex is when something, like a penis or a sex toy goes inside someone else's mouth, vagina or bottom (anus).
 Vaginal, anal and oral sex are all types of penetrative sex.

-Using condoms is the best way to prevent getting STIs when you have penetrative sex.
+Using condoms is the best way to prevent getting STIs when you have penetrative sex with someone with a penis.
 However, not everyone has penetrative sex.
 Some people choose to only have non-penetrative sex.